-The language of the Quaternus suggests that the kingdom's institutional organisation, the tenants of the feuda, were required to render to the king's army a certain agreed number of 'knights' (milites) or 'auxiliary infantry' (servientes/pedites armatos).
-This figure was proportional to the value of the tenancy unit as assessed by the royal court officials (e.g. camerarii), and agreed between the baron and the royal court.
-This caseby-case assessment was universally expressed in numbers of milites.
+The language of the Quaternus suggests that the kingdom's institutional organization required that the tenants of the feuda render to the king's army a certain agreed number of "knights" (milites) or "auxiliary infantry" (servientes/pedites armatos).
+This figure was proportional to the value of the tenancy unit as assessed by the royal court officials (e.g., camerarii), and agreed between the baron and the royal court.
+This case-bycase assessment was universally expressed in numbers of milites.
 The augmentum, on the other hand, was a figure used to translate the value of the held feuda into an actual figure of milites and, if the amassed lordships were rich enough, of servientes that ought to be levied for the king's army.
 The augmentum was not always clearly recorded, and, on many occasions, it was simply omitted.
-Conversely, the final number of soldiers that the baron 'offered' or 'presented' (obtulit) was expressed after the expression cum augmentum.
+Conversely, the final number of soldiers that the baron "offered" or "presented" (obtulit) was expressed after the expression cum augmentum.
 It appears that the military service essentially consisted of doubling the value of the barons' tenure in milites, and in instances when foot soldiers were also offered, a fixed number of servientes was added to the final yield.
 Thus, in the vast majority of the entries in which the augmentum was explicitly recorded, this figure was a duplicate of the feuda's value in milites.